EYBlockchain/starlight/WRITEUP.md

 *Never* adding a public key to the commitment means that the 'owner' of a secret owns it forever.
 This removes nice transferability from any secret state (which doesn't include a key in its commitment as a mapping key), and there are plenty of states like that which (reasonably) should be transferable.

-Adding a public key *sometimes* does solve this.
+Adding a public key *sometimes* solves this.
 It does mean that the compiler needs to detect when:
 -   There is no PoKoSK for a `msg.sender` check
 -   There is no address mapping key which restricts state editors*